tlienart/Franklin.jl/docs/src/index.md

 # JuDoc.jl - Documentation

-JuDoc is a simple **static site generator** (SSG) oriented towards technical blogging (code, maths, ...) with light, fast-loading pages.
+JuDoc is a simple **static site generator** (SSG) oriented towards technical blogging (code, maths, ...) and light, fast-loading pages.
-The base syntax is plain markdown but also supports the definition of LaTeX-like commands and their use in or outside of maths environments (see [Syntax](@ref)).
+The base syntax is plain markdown with a few extensions such as the ability to define and use LaTeX-like commands in or outside of maths environments (see [Syntax](@ref)).

 ## Installation